 The emphasis on certain topics, such as friendship, loyalty, courage, love, perseverance, righteousness, equality, sacrifice, community, hope, choice, etc., is pretty obvious.
 However, there are a few other things that grabbed my interest while reading the series again as an adult.
 In lieu of Harry Potter’s 20th anniversary, I reread the books and found myself more in love with the series than I did as a child.
 Here’s why: Continue reading

 I had a short stint as a Toastmasters Club Secretary.
 Though I loved the meetings, I soon realized that the secretary’s role took too much of my time and I dropped off Toastmasters after a single term, which is 6 months.
 Every now and then, I missed speaking in front of the lovely crowd and listening to people’s inspiring speeches.

 Recently, I had the opportunity to listen to a mesmerizing speech by my friend.
 Continue reading

 I often come across book lists that feature women writers.
-This women’s day, instead of giving you yet another list of books by (white) women, I wanted to share books for women and about women.
+This women’s day, instead of giving you yet another list of books by (mostly white) women, I wanted to share books for women and about women.
 No, this is not a list of “chick-lit”.
 And no, not a feminism 101 reading list either.
 I will post one in the future when I’m well read on the topic.